 Music Education Courses

-A survey for music education majors of literature written for, and/or performed by, bands and orchestras in the elementary and secondary public schools.
+This course surveys instrumental music literature written for, and/or performed by, bands and orchestras in elementary and secondary public schools.
 Students explore strategies to apply this literature in the elementary and secondary school classroom.
 This course is recommended to be taken concurrently with ME-431.

-An overview of basic marching band techniques.
-Emphasis on the study of commands and maneuvers, color guard techniques, and charting procedures necessary for the development of halftime shows.
+This course is an overview of basic marching band techniques with an emphasis on the study of commands and maneuvers, color guard techniques, and charting procedures necessary for the development of halftime shows.
 Students analyze marching band techniques.
 Students also apply what they have learned to the development of their on materials for marching band.

 This course provides fundamental knowledge and skills for basic repairs of woodwinds and brass instruments.
 On brass instruments, there will be instruction on dent removal, tube straightening, and both soft and silver soldering.